Bed Sores

 The most common areas where bedsores are likely to occur include:

-In Draper, the region’s elevation may lower oxygen in the blood, which can slow natural healing of pressure ulcers in older residents.
-This reality makes early intervention even more important for residents in Draper’s long-term care facilities.
+In Utah, higher elevation can reduce oxygen levels in the blood, which may slow the natural healing of pressure ulcers in older residents.
+This makes early intervention especially important for seniors in long-term care facilities across Salt Lake County and surrounding areas.

 How To Prevent Bedsores